๐ŸŽปIntro to Humanities

 Ancient Egyptian Architecture

-• Monumental permanence—pyramids and temples were built to last eternally, reflecting beliefs about the afterlife and pharaonic power
+• Monumental permanence meant pyramids and temples were built from stone to last forever, directly serving beliefs about death, resurrection, and pharaonic power

-• Precise celestial alignment oriented structures to stars and cardinal directions, connecting earthly buildings to cosmic order
+• Precise celestial alignment oriented structures to stars and cardinal directions.
+The Great Pyramid at Giza, for example, aligns almost perfectly with true north, connecting earthly buildings to cosmic order.

 • Hieroglyphic integration turned walls into narrative surfaces, making architecture a medium for religious and political messaging